mui/material-ui/docs/pages/blog/introducing-connect.md

 Ever since we released the [Material UI Design Kit for Figma](/store/items/figma-react/), designers continuously expressed how much faster and more efficient their experience collaborating with developers would be if they could hand over production-ready code generated directly from the design software that nicely integrates with a codebase using Material UI.

-That's why Connect, a Figma plugin, was developed and it's now [available now in beta](https://www.figma.com/community/plugin/1336346114713490235/connect)!
+That's why Connect, a Figma plugin, was created and it's [available now in beta](https://www.figma.com/community/plugin/1336346114713490235/connect)!
 Let's walkthough some of the available features.

 ## Theme customization

-Connect is compatible with [v5.16.0 and later versions of the Design Kit](https://github.com/mui/mui-design-kits/releases/tag/v5.16.0), because it relies on Figma's local variables.
-This feature has significantly matured the use of design tokens, making it possible to more closely mirror [Material UI's theming features](/material-ui/customization/theming/).
+Figma's local variables significantly matured the use of design tokens, making it possible to mirror Material UI more closely.

-That means you can use Connect to generate code for any customized local variable and style included in the Design Kit.
+Parting from version [v5.16.0 and later versions](https://github.com/mui/mui-design-kits/releases/tag/v5.16.0), Connect takes advantage of that to allow you to generate code for any available or created token using local variables.

 <video preload="metadata" controls muted loop playsinline width="1584" height="1080">
   <source src="/static/blog/introducing-connect/theme-customization.mp4" type="video/mp4">